wgslfuzz/darthshader/README.md

 - The `--output` folder contains two sub-directories.
 There is the `queue` file which contains all samples contributing new coverage.
 In addition, there is a `crashes` directory containing, as the name implies, all crashes found during the fuzzing campaign.
 Note that the samples are serialized in `.ron` files.
 Converting them to `.wgsl` files is possible using the lifter.
 This utility program is build alongside the fuzzer.
 - The `--input` folder will be traversed recursively for all shader files for importing them.

+## Crash and Queue Analysis
+The fuzzer will write crashes and samples increasing coverage to the `crashes/` and `queue/` folder, respectively.
+Those `.ron` files are a serialized version of the fuzzers internal representation, they're *not* wgsl files.
+When investigating crashes (or queue files), one needs to convert the internal representation to a wgsl file.
+To this end, the fuzzer ships a lifter, which converts the .ron files to .wgsl.
+Standalone reproduction of crashes follows a general pattern.
+First, the .ron file must be lifted to a .wgsl, as described just above.
+The next step depends on whether we're dealing with a front-end translator crash (e.g., tint, naga, or wgslc) or a backend compiler crash (e.g., dxcompiler).
+All front-end translator support standalone invocation.
+There are 2 things to keep in mind.
+First, specify the same command line parameters as the harness + use the same set of sanitizers.
+Otherwise, the crash might not reproduce.
+Second, depending on the front-end, an entrypoint must be specified.
+The fuzzing harness sequentially compiles each entrypoint.
+This behavior eases mutations, but can result in shaders with multiple entrypoints.
+Attempt to compile all of the entrypoints, at least one of them *should* provoke a crash.
+For backed compiler crashes, you first need to convert the wgsl file to the format supported by the backend compiler.
+As an example, a shader translated with tint and later compiled with dxc can be translated as follows: `./tint shader.wgsl -o shader.hlsl`.
+Next, the .hlsl shader can be compiled with dxc.
+Again, make sure to use the same sanitizer flags and runtime options.
+E.g., `./dxc-3.7 -T cs_6_2 -HV 2018 shader.hlsl`.

+### cs\_6\_2, ps\_6\_3, whaaaat?
+The backend translator dxc requires you to pass the type of shader you're translating as well as a shader version.
+The type of shader depends on the entrypoint. @compute/@vertex/@fragment correspond to cs_/vs_/ps_, respectively.
+The shader version should be between 6.2 and 6.6.
+The fuzzer defaults to 6.6.
+As an example, a vertex shader of version 6.6 results in `-T vs_6_6`.

 ## Further Components

 ### ****Seeds****